GENERAL QUESTIONS ABOUT NATURAL STONE

 Do antique natural stone floors go well with modern architecture?

-Are there many pictures hanging on the wall in my house?
+Do I have a lot of pictures hanging on the wall in my house?
 Which stone fits best?

 NATURAL STONE FLOORS INDOORS